canonical/ubuntu-cloud-docs/oci/index.rst

    .. grid-item-card:: :ref:`Reference <oci-reference>`

-      **Technical information** - understand the Ubuntu container images' design and where you can get them from.
+      **Technical information** - understand the design of Ubuntu container images and where you can get them from.

    .. grid-item-card:: :ref:`Explanation <oci-explanation>`